 If there is any reason to believe that your bankruptcy will include any adversary proceedings targeting your list of debts and creditors, consult with a well-established law firm.
 Perhaps you already have a bankruptcy underway and have been surprised by a challenge from a creditor.
 We welcome referrals from other bankruptcy attorneys in cases like these.
-William H. Oliver, Jr. & Associates in Monmouth County can advise you and represent you, if necessary, in any adversary proceedings, whether we helped you file bankruptcy or not.
+Oliver & Legg in Monmouth County can advise you and represent you, if necessary, in any adversary proceedings, whether we helped you file bankruptcy or not.

-If your bankruptcy hits snags caused by creditors' wrongdoing or legal challenges, our New Jersey bankruptcy attorney will review your case in a free initial consultation.
+If your bankruptcy hits snags caused by creditors’ wrongdoing or legal challenges, our New Jersey bankruptcy attorney will review your case in a free initial consultation.
 We aim to position you for a likely favorable outcome in any adversary proceedings, whether you are the plaintiff or the defendant.
-Call us toll free at 866-974-1136 or fill out a contact form for a prompt response.
-We have offices in Toms River and Neptune.
+Call us locally at 732-988-1500 or fill out a contact form for a prompt response.
+We have offices in Toms River and Neptune City.
 Ask about evening or Saturday appointments if you cannot come to our office during typical working hours.
-Hablamos español.